Piano Recital: Konstantin Scherbakov

 Two Pianists Records TP1039190 (5 CDs, stereo); ℗ / © 2015

-The Naxos CDs were issued as part of a project that is intended to cover all of Franz Liszt’s piano works, involving several artists.
+The Naxos CDs appeared as part of a project intended to cover all of Franz Liszt’s piano works, involving several artists.

 - Several recordings of the Variations op.35 were discussed in a the blog post Beethoven: “Eroica” Variations op.35